Kombu Vatcha Singamda: Production

 The film marked M. Sasikumar's second collaboration with S. R. Prabhakaran after Sundarapandian (2012).
 The cast was finalized with Madonna Sebastian playing the female lead opposite Sasikumar.
 The principal photography began with a pooja ceremony on 13 October 2020.
 The film was shot in Karaikudi, Coimbatore, Pollachi, Palani, Tenkasi, Kovilpatti, Virudhunagar and Madurai cities and was wrapped up in a single schedule in May 2021.

 Soundtrack

-The soundtrack and score is composed by Dhibu Ninan Thomas and the album featured four songs.
+The soundtrack and score are composed by Dhibu Ninan Thomas.

 Release

 The trailer of the film was released in September 2021.
 The film released in theatres on 13 January 2022.

-Home Media
+Home media

 The Satellite Rights bagged by Sun TV.
 The streaming rights acquired by Sun NXT and Netflix.